openstack/openstack-manuals/doc/ops-guide/source/ops_user_facing_operations.rst

       $ openstack image list

 #.
-Obtain the UUID of the project with which you want to share your image.
+Obtain the UUID of the project with which you want to share your image,
+   let's call it target project.
-   Unfortunately, non-admin users are unable to use the :command:`keystone` command to do this.
-The easiest solution is to obtain the UUID either from an administrator of the cloud or from a user located in the project.
+   Unfortunately, non-admin users are unable to use the :command:`openstack` command to do this.
+The easiest solution is to obtain the UUID either from an administrator of the cloud or from a user located in the target project.

 #.
 Once you have both pieces of information, run
    the :command:`glance` command: